Customer Service

 So it’s all the more surprising that very few apps offer customer service with their product.
 There are two main concerns app owners have about the necessity of mobile app support:

-1. Inability to manage high volumes of customer requests
+1. Inability to manage high volumes of requests

-However, both of them can be (and will be in the course of this article) dismissed once we look at some undeniable benefits that come with quality in-app support:
+Unfortunately, tools that allow support integration into mobile applications are stretched thin.
+On top of it, business owners may face the following problems: improper feature sets or even unqualified tech specialists.
+However, both of them can be (and will be in the course of this article) dismissed once we look at some definite advantages that come with quality in-app support:

 • Increased user engagement